We accepted abstracts relating to the conference themes below or any topic related to implementing solutions for better evidence and healthcare.

 Authors are allocated 15 minutes, ten plus five for questions.
 Please keep to the time limit to ensure all presenters receive equal opportunity.

-Room allocation, running order and Chairperson will be published on the conference app and in the pdf printable programme .
+Room allocation, running order and Chairperson can be found in the conference app and online programme .
 Please note the running order is subject to change in case of any absences or if papers are better suited in a different order.

 Using your own laptop is not a problem but can delay proceedings.
 We will request that you present last to avoid eating into the session time.
 Note, this could cut your own presentation time short.